B2B Influencer Marketing Strategy: The Guide for Success in 2023

 What is B2B Influencer Marketing?

 The definition of B2B influencer marketing isn’t a complicated one.
-It’s defined the same way, regardless of what industry or vertical you work in–B2B, technology, construction management, facilities, consumer tech, fashion, travel, or healthcare.
+It’s defined the same way, regardless of your industry or vertical–B2B, technology, construction management, facilities, consumer tech, fashion, travel, or healthcare.
 Influencer marketing is when a company hires an individual or a group to participate in a marketing campaign.
 It’s a value exchange of money for influence.

 Even though the definition of influencer marketing is the same for all types of companies, the execution is different and will be unique.
 For consumer brands, influencers are considered to be creators.
 They focus more on lifestyle, fun, and cultural-related content.
 They use photos, filters, and short videos on TikTok, Instagram Stories, Snapchat, and Pinterest.